-Random CSS Thought: Background-z-index
+Random CSS Thought: Advanced background repeat options

 Background-repeat is an often used method of making smaller images possible while creating a filling background.
 But in my eyes it is far too limited.
 You could do much more with it: